 If your water has high TDS counts of iron, aluminum, or organic solids, examine your pipe systems for scale or sediment.

 Bottom Line: Should I Worry About Total Dissolved Solids in My Water?

 Ultimately, the TDS levels of your water don’t matter as much as the types of dissolved compounds it contains.
 As the nail polish remover test proves, sometimes “pure” water can hold dangerous and toxic chemicals, while water supplemented with minerals can register high TDS levels.

-When testing your water quality, look beyond the TDS count and look for these common dissolved solid contaminants:
+When testing your water quality, look beyond the TDS count and look for these common total dissolved solid contaminants:

 The potential for pollutants also depends on your location.
 If you are in an urban setting, urban runoff could contaminate your water system with motor oil, gasoline, and trash.
 A rural or suburban water system could include pesticides and fertilizers — look for high amounts of nitrates and phosphorous in your water as indications of fertilizer contamination.